HBO Max: Launch dates, prices, shows and movies to know

 When will HBO Max launch?

 HBO Max will launch in May in the US.
 The specific date still remains to be set.
-Many expect this to be late May.
+Many expect it to be late May.

 After that, HBO Max's first international expansions will prioritize Latin American and Europe.
 Latin America will get HBO Max in 2021, the company has said.

 HBO Max's US timing will put it near the end of the parade of streaming services launching.
-After Disney Plus and Apple TV Plus both launched in November, April brought Quibi, a mobile streaming service from Hollywood giant Jeffrey Katzenberg, which will focus on short episodic originals viewable only on phones.
-Peacock launched a "sneak peek" of its service on Comcast in April too; Peacock's national launch is set for July 15 (though that date may be pushed up).
+After Disney Plus and Apple TV Plus both launched in November, April brought Quibi, a mobile streaming service from Hollywood giant Jeffrey Katzenberg, which focuses on short episodic originals viewable only on phones.
+Also in April, Peacock launched a "sneak peek" at its service on Comcast; Peacock's national launch is set for July 15 (though that date may be pushed up).

 Shows and movies: What will I be able to watch on HBO Max?